Implementing a Pilot Pre-Kindergarten 3 Program in Partnership with Dorchester County Public Schools

 - Our sustainability goal is this data will demonstrate that two full years of pre-kindergarten does make a difference, as seen through improved readiness scores.
 With that data, we are hopeful DCPS will see its value and advocate to the School Board for long-term funding of this classroom, and perhaps even increase the number of Pre-K3 classrooms within the public school system.

-- We were able to enroll a full classroom of 15 students during the pilot year.
+- We were able to enroll a full classroom of 15 students during the pilot school year 2021-2022.

 - We will not see any Pre-K4 data until November 2022, once we have our first classroom complete a full year.